gguillotte/mdsrd5/mdsrd5.md

 #### Demiplanes

 Demiplanes are small extradimensional spaces with their own unique rules.
 They are pieces of reality that don't seem to fit anywhere else.
 Demiplanes come into being by a variety of means.
-Some are created by spells, such as demiplane, or generated at the desire of a powerful deity or other force.
+Some are created by spells, such as [*demiplane*](#demiplane), or generated at the desire of a powerful deity or other force.
 They may exist naturally, as a fold of existing reality that has been pinched off from the rest of the multiverse, or as a baby universe growing in power.
 A given demiplane can be entered through a single point where it touches another plane.
-Theoretically, a plane shift spell can also carry travelers to a demiplane, but the proper frequency required for the tuning fork is extremely hard to acquire.
-The gate spell is more reliable, assuming the caster knows of the demiplane.
+Theoretically, a [*plane shift*](#plane-shift) spell can also carry travelers to a demiplane, but the proper frequency required for the tuning fork is extremely hard to acquire.
+The [*gate*](#gate) spell is more reliable, assuming the caster knows of the demiplane.

 Pantheons
 =========